parshim/MessageBus/README.md

 MessageBus
 ==========

-Message Bus Framework based on .Net WCF Technology with various interchangeable message transports
+Message Bus Framework based on RabbitMQ with intuitive interface and built in Json serialization